Podcorn connects advertisers with podcasters and manages sponsored messages in podcasts – TechCrunch

 Like the influencer marketing business which gave Kozera and Kierzowski their first exit, Podcorn connects brands with a range of different podcasting formats and manages the types of contracts these new media broadcasters can offer to increasingly targeted audiences that follow them.

-It’s a strategy that’s been a boon for influencer marketing and now that increasing numbers of ad dollars are going to podcasts, it was only a matter of time before the practice made its way into the new format.
+It’s a strategy that’s been a boon for influencer marketing, and now that increasing numbers of ad dollars are going to podcasts, it was only a matter of time before the practice made its way into the new format.

-Companies like Acast, Midroll, Audiogo, and ThoughtLeaders are also all vying for a piece of the podcast advertising market.
+Companies like Acast, Midroll, Audiogo and ThoughtLeaders are also all vying for a piece of the podcast advertising market.

 “We are giving brands the opportunity to be part of the conversation, where listeners can hear from the brands – so not just pre, mid, and post-roll host read ads but brand interviews, panel discussions with experts and professionals who are within the brand’s industry,” Kozera wrote in an email.